MohamadRezaLashkari/Simple_Project_NestJS_ConnectBinance/README.md

-for start project type < npm start > on terminal for show data on database(get request) open : http://localhost:3000/binance
+To start the project, use the npm start command in the terminal Use the link http://localhost:3000/binance to display data in the database